-For more information, see ESVCLP tax incentives and concessions.

-For more information, see Subdivision 61-P of the Income Tax Assessment Act 1997.
+- ESVCLP tax incentives and concessions. - Subdivision 61-P of the Income Tax Assessment Act 1997.

 D3, D4 Early stage investor tax offset

 An SMSF may be entitled to the early stage investor tax offset for the income year if the fund either: